What is rectal cancer?

-- Other bowel diseases.
-Inflammatory bowel disease (IBD), Crohn’s Disease and Ulcerative Colitis patients are at higher risk of developing bowel cancer.
+- Other bowel diseases: Inflammatory bowel disease (IBD), Crohn’s disease and ulcerative colitis patients are at higher risk of developing rectal cancer.

-- A family history of bowel cancer or other inherited syndromes, such as Lynch syndrome or familial adenomatous polyposis (FAP).
+- A family history of rectal cancer or other inherited syndromes: Such as Lynch syndrome or familial adenomatous polyposis (FAP).
 Certain genetics can influence the likelihood of cancerous cells occurring.

-- Unhealthy lifestyle.
-Obesity and diabetes increase the risk of bowel cancers, as well as smoking, a lack of exercise, an unbalanced diet and regularly consuming alcohol.
+- Unhealthy lifestyle: Obesity and diabetes increase the risk of rectal cancer, as well as smoking, a lack of exercise, an unbalanced diet, and regularly consuming alcohol.

-- Constant change to bowel movements.
-Diarrhoea, constipation and more frequent movements can be signs.
+- Constant change to bowel movements: Diarrhoea, constipation, and more frequent bowel movements can be signs.

 - Weight loss, tiredness and weakness.

-Although these are common signs of rectal, or other bowel, cancers these symptoms aren’t exclusive to this disease and are associated with other illnesses, such as haemorrhoids.
-In some instances, the patient may be symptomless and the cancer may only be detectable by screenings.
+Although these are common signs of rectal cancer and other bowel cancers, these symptoms aren’t exclusive to this disease and are associated with other illnesses, such as haemorrhoids.
+In some instances, the patient may be asymptomatic and the cancer may only be detectable by screenings.

 Rectal cancer can be diagnosed through screening for colorectal cancer.
 Tests and procedures include:

-Physical exams and medical history may play a role in the diagnosis of rectal cancer.
+Physical exams and medical history may also play a role in the diagnosis.